jmLee4/DeepScaler/README.md

 ## V. Train and Test
 ### 1. Model Configuration
-The information that needs to be configured before model training is stored in [config/train_config.yaml](./config/train_config.yaml), and the processed data sets and various model configuration information are stored in [config/train_datasets_speed.yaml](./config/train_dataset_speed.yaml).
+The information that needs to be configured before model training is stored in [config/train_config.yaml](./config/train_config.yaml), and the processed datasets and various model configuration information are stored in [config/model_config.yaml](./config/model_config.yaml).
 You can modify the tuning parameters yourself.

 ### 2. Collect the original dataset
 ```